About SMC Nursing Admissions

 Students are advised to make an appointment with a nursing counselor to develop an education plan and to evaluate transcripts from other schools.

 International students with transcripts from foreign universities may require additional transcript evaluation.
 Check with international student counseling for additional assistance.

 Available admission spaces will be filled each semester by students with the highest number of points.

 Applicants accepted into the nursing program will receive an acceptance letter for either Fall or Spring semesters.

-Approximately 40 students are accepted into the Nursing Program each Fall & Spring semester.
-Applicants will be notified by email and mail of their acceptance.
+- Approximately 40 students are accepted into the Nursing Program each Fall & Spring semester.
+Applicants will be notified via SMC email and mail of their acceptance.

 LVNs and/or transfer students must schedule an appointment with a nursing counselor in order to discuss their eligibility.
 Transfer students are required to meet the same standard for admission in addition to the following: successful completion of Nursing 19/transition class.
 There are limited spaces for this type of entry into the program.

-Note: Persons who have been convicted of a felony may not qualify for licensure to practice nursing in California.
-For further details, students must contact Associate Dean of Health Sciences.
+Note: Persons who have been convicted of a misdemeanor or felony may not qualify for licensure to practice nursing in California.
+For further details, students must contact the Associate Dean of Health Sciences.